Senate advances a bill to repeal Iraq war authorizations

 If approved by the Senate, the resolution will go to the House for a vote, which, in 2021 passed a similar version of a bill to repeal the 2002 AUMF.
 President Biden backs the Senate effort.

-"Americans are tired of endless wars," Senate Majority Leader Chuck Schumer of California said Wednesday.
+"Americans are tired of endless wars," Senate Majority Leader Chuck Schumer of New York said Wednesday.

 "I said it before and I'll say it again, every year we keep these AUMFs on the books is just another chance for future administrations to abuse or misuse them beyond their original intent," he said.